jobizil/restaurant-listing/README.md

 # Restaurant Listing App

-A platform that lists out locations of Restaurants around for users and also tells what type of restaurant it is (Canteen, Bukka or an Eatry).
-It also helps in giving directions on how to get there ahd hepls users identify the feel of the environment.
+A platform that lists out locations of Restaurants around for users and also tells what type of restaurant it is (Canteen, Bukka or an Eatery).
+It also helps in giving directions on how to get there and helps users identify the feel of the environment.

 ### User Types